Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Introduction

 This insight motivated algorithms with second-order corrections, symplectic damping, or predictive steps.
 The Symplectic Gradient Adjustment (SGA) \cite{balduzzi2018mechanics} preconditions updates with $(I-\tau A(w))$, counteracting rotation and stabilizing trajectories near equilibria.
 The Optimistic Gradient method~\cite{daskalakis2018limit} and the Extragradient technique~\cite{korpelevich1976extragradient, gidelvariational2019} exploit the variational structure of the problem to capture and correct the cycling behaviour.
 Finally, Competitive Gradient Descent (CGD)~\cite{schafer2019competitive} interprets game optimization through a local bilinear model whose Nash equilibrium defines a stable update.
 However, many of these methods are costly: explicit or implicit mixed second-order derivatives scale poorly.
 Even for moderate networks, forming $\partial^2_{xy}f$ and $\partial^2_{yx}g$ is impractical.
 Quasi-Newton approximations mitigate this: BFGS/L-BFGS \cite{nocedal1980updating, liu1989limited} maintain low-rank curvature via secant updates, achieving near-second-order behavior at first-order cost.
 Building on this, Low-Rank SGA (LRSGA) \cite{lrsga} replaces mixed derivatives with low-rank secant updates, recovering much of SGA’s stabilization without full Hessian storage.
 Yet the low-rank factors still require memory that grows with problem dimension, which can become prohibitive for large models.

-We address this scalability bottleneck with \emph{Limited-Memory Low-Rank Symplectic Gradient Adjustment} (LM-LRSGA).
+This paper extends LRSGA by adding a spectral stability result, an $\varepsilon$-regularized mixed-block formulation, and a limited-memory variant, \emph{Limited-Memory Low-Rank Symplectic Gradient Adjustment} (LM-LRSGA), with local convergence analysis.
 The method combines symplectic gradient corrections with L-BFGS-style recursions: instead of storing dense factors, it keeps a short history of curvature pairs capturing essential information from recent iterates.
 Modified two-loop recursion algorithms compute the LRSGA products implicitly, avoiding matrix formation or storage.
 Thus LM-LRSGA preserves LRSGA’s stabilizing effect while using linear memory and first-order-like per-step complexity, making it suitable for large-scale adversarial/stochastic settings (e.g., GANs with millions of parameters).

+Unlike L-BFGS, which aims to approximate the full Hessian structure, LM-LRSGA targets only the antisymmetric component responsible for rotational dynamics.
+As a result, the method avoids the estimation of the full Hessian information, thereby reducing the amount of second-order approximation required.

 We validate the approach on GAN training over MNIST and Fashion-MNIST, comparing LM-LRSGA against the Adam \cite{adam} optimizer.
 Empirically, LM-LRSGA yields more stable training dynamics and faster convergence, with smooth and synchronized loss trajectories for both generator and discriminator.
-Quantitatively, it improves Fréchet Inception Distance (FID) by up to $30\%$ over Adam while maintaining comparable computational cost.
+Quantitatively, it achieves lower Fréchet Inception Distance (FID) scores than Adam while maintaining comparable computational cost.
 Sensitivity analyses show robustness to learning rate, history length, and damping factors, highlighting suitability for large-scale and stochastic regimes.